LA Kings snap 11-game road skid, hold off rival Ducks 2-1

-Tyler Toffoli had two assists for the last-place Kings, who had been 0-10-1 away from Staples Center since their last road win Oct.
+Tyler Toffoli had two assists for the Kings, who had been 0-10-1 away from home since their last road win Oct.
 22 in Winnipeg.
+Los Angeles has won just three road games all year, but its six-game road trip got off to a solid start just 30 miles south of Staples Center on the I-5.

+”I don’t even want to know how many we lost in a row on the road,” Kings defenseman Drew Doughty said. ”We’re really happy.
+We’re going on a big road trip, and we’ve got to come back with a bunch of wins, because we want to climb out of this last spot in our conference, and we want to try to make a push to get up in the standings.”

+When Todd McLellan looks at the entirety of the Kings’ season from mid-September to mid-December, the first-year head coach claims to see significant progress from his last-place team.
+The Kings are finally seeing that progress on the ice, and not many results are sweeter than a win over their closest rivals.

+”There’s enough that’s been said and written and talked about as far as the road goes, and it was good to grind one out,” McLellan said. ”Our game has improved incrementally and slowly, but the group has improved immensely since training camp.”

-With the shortest trip on its schedule kicking off a six-game road swing, Los Angeles improved to 3-12-1 on the road by jumping to an early lead and holding off a third-period surge by the rival Ducks, who have lost eight of 11.
+The Kings jumped to an early lead and held off a third-period surge by the rival Ducks, who have lost eight of 11.

 The Ducks beat the Kings 4-2 on Dec.
 2 in the Southern California clubs’ first derby of the season.
 Both matchups have featured a minimum of the heavy hitting and nasty play for which this rivalry is sometimes known, although Los Angeles’ Kurtis MacDermid fought Anaheim’s Nicolas Deslauriers in this edition.